BushsHaxs/FNF-BedrockEngine/README.md

 * C    69% Accuracy.
 * D    40% Accuracy or below.

-If you do not want engine to use letters, toggle them in Visuals and UI menu.
+If you do not want the engine to use letter grades, toggle then using the gameplaySettings.json file on the settings folder.

-Extra Grades
+> ### FC Ratings
 * MFC - Full Combo with Only Marvelouses *(can be disabled)*
 * SFC - Full Combo with at least 1 Sick/Only Sicks
 * GFC - Full Combo with at least 1 Good/Only Goods